beejjorgensen/bgnet0/src/bgnet0_part_2800_projectpt4.md

 Two of the Ethernet connectors are in the upper left.
 Just right of those, there are two more ports that we can plug components into.

-From the left sidebar, drag a "GLC-T" into one of those ports, as shown
+From the left sidebar, drag a "GLC-T" into the lower one of those ports (apparently it doesn't work in the upper one), as shown below:
-below:

 ![Adding a GLC-T component](adding-glc-component.png)